 either Matthew or Luke and lastly John.
 Again, there is no real historical evidence supporting this and no one living today knows either when or in what order the four narratives were written;

 perhaps our father in heaven prefers it that way.

 From Wikipedia: "Most scholars since the late nineteenth century have accepted the concept of Marcan priority.
 It forms the foundation for the widely accepted two-source theory, although a number of scholars

 support different forms of Marcan priority or reject it altogether."
 And as already noted, the importance lies in the content and words and deeds of Jesus, rather than in who wrote them or in what order.

-Because John refers to the Sea of Galilee also by another name "Sea of Tiberias", this does not prove it was written last.
-Tiberius lived around 42 BC - 37 AD and apparently the inhabitants of the town of Tiberias (located on
+Because John refers to the Sea of Galilee also by another name "Sea of Tiberius", this does not prove it was written last.
+Tiberius lived around 42 BC - 37 AD and apparently the inhabitants of the town of Tiberius (located on

-the shore of what John also refers to as the Sea of Galilee, as does Matthew and Mark), called it the Sea of and/or Lake Tiberias.
+the shore of what John also refers to as the Sea of Galilee, as does Matthew and Mark), called it the Sea of and/or Lake Tiberius.
 Luke refers to it as "lake of Gennesaret".
-Tiberias was founded by
+The town of Tiberius was founded by

 Herod Antipas (a son of King Herod) who ruled 4 BC - 39 AD according to most sources.

 If so, Jesus may have been born in 5 BC or earlier.
-Some sources say King Herod son of Antipater reigned until 1 BC, so as one can see, there is no clear agreement on what month or in what year Jesus was born.
+Some sources say King Herod reigned until 1 BC, so as one can see, there is no clear agreement on what month or in what year Jesus was born.
 Some of

 the differences depend on how the dates of King Herod's reign are calculated.
 Commonly accepted historical dating today is not necessarily accurate, as dates may have been calculated using different criteria by early historians